tchiotludo/akhq/README.md

 The username field can be any string field, the roles field has to be a JSON array.

-### Debugging authentification
+### Debugging authentication

-Debugging auth can be done increase log level on micronaut that handle most of the authentification part :
+Debugging auth can be done by increasing log level on Micronaut that handle most of the authentication part :
 ```bash
 curl -i -X POST -H "Content-Type: application/json" \
        -d '{ "configuredLevel": "TRACE" }' \